bryzle/devops-take-home/README.md

     assert_eq!(body, "Hello, DevOps candidate!");
 }
 ```
-**Automated CI**
+3. **Automated CI**

--GitHub Actions runs all tests on every push or pull request to main, ensuring no regressions are merged.
+  - GitHub Actions runs all tests on every push or pull request to main, ensuring no regressions are merged.

 ---